-The school premises at GOSH are located in the hospital's Southwood Building and comprise several multi-purpose offices, a fully equipped kitchen for staff and two open plan schoolrooms adaptable for use by pupils of all key stages and for staff and governors.
-In addition, we have a small, outside patio area for play and teaching on fine days.
+The school premises at GOSH are located in the hospital's Southwood Building and comprise several multi-purpose offices, two fully equipped kitchens for staff and two open plan schoolrooms adaptable for use by pupils of all key stages and for staff and governors.
+In addition, we have a small, outside patio area for play and teaching when the weather permits.
 There is an offsite storage room.

 Our current space is restrictive; however, we are excited to be part of a new build at GOSH where a new school will feature on the ground floor; this will offer us considerable additional space and should be completed by 2027.
+We are also renting temporary office space in a building close to Russell Square.